spiderforrest/fotdiles/README.md

 - [Quantum Mechanical Keyboards](https://github.com/spiderforrest/qmk_firmware)-honorable mention.
 This is my fork of QMK, I use the [Lily58](https://github.com/kata0510/Lily58).

 I have unused former configs for
 - [i3wm](https://i3wm.org)-over time got more and more annoyed at restrictions.
-I realize how far off the deep end I am
+I realize how far off the deep end I am.
 - [Alacritty](https://alacritty.org)-term.